Free cycle training for schools Click to get info

 The Council offers free Safer Urban Driving training; this course has been designed for HGV (Heavy Good Vehicles) drivers to promote the safety and sharing of roads with vulnerable road users, with a focus on cyclists.
 Drivers participating in this course counts towards The Freight Operator Recognition Scheme (FORS)

-All of the Council’s contractors drivers have participated in this course, if your company is interesting in delivering this training please contact: email@example.com
+All of the Council’s contractors drivers have participated in this course.
+If your company is interested in delivering this training please contact: firstname.lastname@example.org

 Walking and Cycling Safely Click to get info